 Refinishing on top of a pre-existing coating that is failing

 In a case where the surface was previously refinished like in Figure 1, the refinisher simply feather sanded around the failed area, cleaned the surface and refinished over the top.
 In this scenario, the coating will likely fail.
 Why?
 The existing coating had poor adhesion to begin with and the new finish will likely delaminate along with the old finish at some point and result in a FAILURE.
 The existing finish should have been removed.

 Dew Point surface moisture

 The tile or bathtub refinishing prep has been done correctly; however, there is microscopic moisture on the surface.
 This microscopic moisture will not allow the coating to adhere properly which will likely result in a FAILURE.
 This microscopic moisture is caused by temperature and humidity and there is a point in which moisture will condense on the surface.
 It's called Dew Point.
 No coating should be applied unless the surface temperature is a minimum of 5°F above the Dew Point.

 Example: If air temperature is 70°F and relative humidity is 65%, the dew point is 57°F. No coatings should be applied unless the surface temperature is 62°F. What should be done?
 A simple tool such as an infrared thermometer (Harbor Freight) can give you an idea what temp the surface is.
 If the temp is below what is should be; you can bring it up by using a heat gun (Harbor Freight).
 You can also use a solvent such as acetone to remove surface moisture; however, it will also bring down the surface temp.
 Refer to the handy Dew Point chart below.

 Chalking from acid etching

-The examples above show how important surface preparation is.
+The examples above show how important bathtub refinishing prep of all surface areas is.
 If the surface is not properly prepared and you are not using a properly matched coating system, you will surely invite a coating FAILURE.